knaidoo29/magpie/docs/source/index.rst

   * Randoms in a variety of coordinate systems: cartesian, polar, spherical and from an input PDF/CDF.

-  * Remapping procedures in 1D (exact and analytical), 2D (monte-carlo and grid based methods) in cartesian grids, polar and spherical coordinates.
+  * Remapping procedures in 1D (exact and analytical), 2D (monte-carlo and grid based methods) for cartesian, polar and the surface of a sphere and lastly in 3D (monte-carlo and grid based methods) cartesian and spherical polar coordinates.

   * Plotting routines.